 Paris-Toulouse-Paris (1347km) – Voiture

-In the car race, the winner was Alfred ‘Levegh’ Velghe, whose Mors automobile finished more than one hour ahead of his 2nd and 3rd place competitors Arthur Pinson and Carl Voight each driving a Panhard-Levassor.
+In the car race, the winner was Alfred ‘Levegh’ Velghe, whose Mors automobile finished more than one hour ahead of his 2nd and 3rd place competitors Arthur Pinson and Emile Voigt each driving a Panhard-Levassor.
 Velghe received a prize of 8,000 francs and a gold medal for winning.

 A pioneer in French motor racing, Velghe started racing in 1898, was reported to light up a victory cigar when he won a race, and always raced as the more Franco-sounding pseudonym ‘Levegh’.